Ewpratten/blender_scripts/README.md

 ## Using with Blender

 Just clone this repo, and add it as your scripts directory in `Edit > Preferences > File Paths > Scripts`.
 All add-ons will show up in the add-ons menu.

+You will also need PySide2 installed on your system.